Activities & Clubs

 LULAC

 LULAC (League of United Latin American Citizens) is "the largest and oldest Hispanic organization in the United States.
-LULAC advances the economic condition, educational attainment, political influence, housing, health and civil rights of Hispanic Americans through community-based programs operating at more than 1,000 LULAC councils nationwide.
+LULAC advances the economic condition, educational attainment, political influence, housing, health, and civil rights of Hispanic Americans through community-based programs operating at more than 1,000 LULAC councils nationwide.
 The organization involves and serves all Hispanic nationality groups" (lulac.org/about).
-If you are interested in joining Frontier Academy's chapter of LULAC club, please talk to or email Mrs. Chacon.
+If you are interested in joining Frontier Academy's chapter of the LULAC club, please talk to or email Ms. Leal or Mrs. Roth

 National Honor Society